Seneca-BSA/bsa/docs/sep600/lab1.md

 1. At this point, there are two ways to upload the code onto your mircocontroller board.

-    - **Method 1:** If your browser have full permission to the web USB interface, you'll be able to click the "Run project" (Play) button to build and upload the code.
-The "Flashing" status will go to 100%.
+    - **Method 1: (the lucky few)** If your browser have full permission to the web USB interface, you'll be able to click the "Run project" (Play) button to build and upload the code in a single step.
+The "Flashing" status will go to 100% and the code is now uploaded on your board.
-    - **Method 2:** If you cannot upload directly from your browser, you can click the "Build project" (Hammer) button to compile the code.
-After build is complete, you'll be offered to save the `.bin` file.
+    - **Method 2: (the majority)** If you cannot upload directly from your browser (ie. the Flashing status does not advances when you click Run), refresh and click the "Build project" (Hammer) button to compile the code.
+After code build is complete, you'll be offered to save the `.bin` file.
 Save and copy that file onto the "K64F" or "K66F" directory (from your computer's files explorer) to flash your microcontroller board.
+This process might take a few second to a few minutes depending on your setup.
+Be patient and wait until the board restart after the file is uploaded.

 1. Your board should start blinking at 1 Hz.
+If it's not blinking, reset the board.

 1. Next, we'll output something through USB serial so we can read it using our computer's serial port.
-Depending on your browser permission, the Keil Studio Cloud online interface may work.
-However, to increase robustness, use a terminal software to read serial port.
+Depending on your browser permission, the Keil Studio Cloud online serial monitor interface may work.
+However, to increase robustness, use a terminal software from your computer to read the serial port.
 Here are some options:

     - Windows: [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) or [TeraTerm](https://teratermproject.github.io/index-en.html)
     - Mac/Linux: `screen` or `putty`

-1. Add the following line to your code with a logic so everytime when the LED turns ON and *only when the LED turns ON*, the message is printed to the serial port.
+1. Add the following line to your code with a logic so everytime when the LED turns ON and *only when (immediately after) the LED turns ON*, the message is printed to the serial port.
 You can be creative with your message.

         printf("SEP600 is Cool!\n");

-    Remember, print *only when the LED turns ON*.
+    Remember, print *only when (immediately after) the LED turns ON*.

-1. Open the serial port that your microcontroller is connected to (ie. COM4 or /dev/ttyACM0, etc. depending on your platform) at baud rate 9600 using PuTTY, screen or a termianl program of your choice.
+1. Open the serial port that your microcontroller is connected to (ie. COM4 or /dev/tty.usb... or /dev/ttyACM0, etc. depending on your platform) at a baud rate 9600 using PuTTY, screen or a termianl program of your choice.
 You should see the following being printed:

         SEP600 is Cool!
         SEP600 is Cool!